Deletion-contraction triangles for Hausel-Proudfoot varieties: Generalised moment maps

+In the present article we will only be concerned with $G$ commutative.
+Then a map $X \to \mathfrak{g}^*$ is $G$-equivariant iff it is constant on orbits; the coadjoint orbits are just the points of $\mathfrak{g}^*$.

+There is a related notion of group valued moment map \cite{AMM}; in general this is somewhat sophisticated; here we will need only the commutative case, which is much simpler.
+For $G$ a connected commutative Lie group, note that its Lie algebra $\mathfrak{g}$ is also its universal cover.
+In this case, given a $G$ action on $X$, we say $f: X \to G$ is a multiplicative moment map if it is constant on fibers and the map $\tilde{f}: X \times_G \mathfrak{g} \to \mathfrak{g} \cong \mathfrak{g}^*$ is a moment map for the natural $G$ action on $X \times_G \mathfrak{g}$.
+One defines reduction as for ordinary moment maps, and the usual proofs of compatibility of reduction with K\"ahler or hyperk\"ahler structure go through unchanged (e.g. \cite[Theorem 3.1]{HKLR}).

-Much of the literature on character varieties and related moduli spaces involves Hamiltonian reduction, quasi-Hamiltonian reduction and hyperk\"ahler reduction.
+The various above notions play a prominent role in the literature on character varieties and related spaces.
 The spaces we will consider in this paper also have such Hamiltonian structures.
-The constructions we perform with them will require and retain such structures, but often at intermediate stages will not precisely be (quasi-)Hamiltonian or hyperk\"ahler due to the group action being too small or the target of the moment map too large.
-E.g., we may have a subgroup $H \subset G$ and be interested in $\mu^{-1}(O) / H$, which, if $G$ and $H$ are abelian, retains a Hamiltonian action of $G/H$.
-In order to keep track of some such information, we introduce the following notation.
+The constructions we perform with them will require and retain such structures, but often at intermediate stages will not be (quasi-)Hamiltonian or hyperk\"ahler, in particular due to the group action being too small or the target of the moment map too large.
+E.g., we may have a subgroup $H \subset G$ and be interested in $\mu^{-1}(O) / H$.
+If $G$ and $H$ are abelian, this retains a Hamiltonian action of $G/H$.

+What will always be present is the structure of the action of a (commutative) Lie group $G$ and a map to another commutative Lie group $M$, constant on fibers.
+Here we develop some basic manipulations of such structures.